snazzybloke/Misho/README.md

 files to this folder and run it by providing the required command line arguments (the date or, optionally, file location, if the tables have been downloaded from the iWork database).
+(Note: one can safely comment out the four lines at the start
+# from config.configs import getLogger
+# from config import configs
+# env = configs.env
+# logger = getLogger("....py")
+because the common logger is not provided here)

 The "Credit Trading" is concerned mainly with the components known as "IR Delta" (IR = interest rate, for Yield Curves) and "Credit Delta" (for Bonds).